COVID-19 vaccination in New Zealand: Disinformation and misinformation

 In mid-December 2021, the Medical Council of New Zealand confirmed that it was investigating three doctors Dr. Peter Canaday, Dr. Emanuel Garcia, and Dr. Matthew Shelton for spreading anti-vaccination messages.
 The three doctors have also been suspended, which they have appealed to the District Court which is due to hear their cases next year.
 Canaday had spread misinformation about the Pfizer vaccine on online videos while Shelton had spread misinformation about the Pfizer vaccine's effects on broadcaster Peter Williams' Media Works show Magic Talk.
 In early April 2022, Canaday and Dr Shelton successfully appealed the Medical Council's decision to suspend their licenses for expressing anti-vaccine statements.
 Judge Stephen Harrop ruled that the council had been wrong to suspend the pair before completing their investigations and stated that the council should have allowed them to sign voluntary undertakings restricting their public statements.
+Shelton's lawyer Matthew Clelland QC and Canaday's lawyer Adam Holloway denied that their clients were anti-vaxxers.